TobiasGleissner/Computational-Metaphysics---Oppy-Project/README.md

 # Higher-Order Ontological Arguments

 ## Introduction
-project work for the computational metaphysics course of christoph benzmueller 2016
+Project work for the computational metaphysics course of Christoph Benzmueller 2016 at Freie Universität Berlin

-please use the following keywords for formalizations:
+Please use the following keywords for formalizations:

 * entails
-* closed
+* closed (closed under entailment)
-* godessential
+* godessential (a collection of properties)
-* godlike
+* godlike (the property of being god)

 ## Structure of Sourcecode
 The sourcecode is divided into 3 components: *definitions*, *theorems* and *tests*.